H-2B Program

 About the program

-Overview: The H-2B nonimmigrant program permits employers to temporarily hire nonimmigrants to perform nonagricultural labor or services in the United States.
+Overview: The H-2B visa allows employers to temporarily hire nonimmigrants to perform nonagricultural labor or services in the United States.
 The employment must be of a temporary nature for a limited period of time such as a one-time occurrence, seasonal need, peakload need or intermittent need.

-Step 1 – Apply through a vetted UWT Recruiter in your home counrty, or directly with UWT for limited placements.
-This is a work based program for indviduals who meet the requirements for an H2B Visa and are willing and able to perform the job responsibilities for a specific position and employer, who obtain a USDOL Labor Certification for H2B Seasonal Labor.
+Step 1 – Apply through a vetted UWT Partner Recruiter in your home country.
+This is a work based visa for individuals who meet the requirements for an H-2B Visa and are willing and able to perform the job responsibilities for a specific position and employer, who obtain a USDOL (United States Department of Labor) Labor Certification for H-2B Seasonal Labor.

-Step 3 – Job Offer-Once the screening and intervioew process is complete, you may be offered a seasonal employment position from the organization that has performed your screning/interview.
-If you agree to the terms, and accept the position, you will offically be incuded on the I129 H2B petition that is filed on your behalf, for your new employing organization.
+Step 3 – Job Offer – Once the interview process is complete, interviewee may be offered a seasonal employment position from the employer.
+If the interviewee agrees to the terms, and accepts the position, they will be included in the I-129 H-2B petition filed on behalf of the employer.

-Step 4 – Visa Issuance & USA Arrival-Once an I129 petition is approved and offical notice is received from USCIS, you will complete a DS 160 form, submit it to the U.S. Embassy with the proper supporting documents, and await your visa interview/issuance.
-Following visa issuance, your employer will provide specific arrival instructions and next stpes for your USA arrival and job start in the USA.
+Step 4 – Visa Issuance & USA Arrival – Once an I-129 petition is approved and an official approval notice is received from USCIS (U.S. Citizenship & Immigration Services), the hired employee will submit a completed a DS-160 Form to the U.S. Embassy with all supporting documentation requested and await an interview or visa issuance.
+Following visa issuance, your employer will provide specific arrival instructions and next stepe for your USA arrival and job start in the USA.

 I-797 Approval Notice

-I-797, Notice of Action is issued to communicate receipt or approval of a H2B petition.
+I-797 Notice of Action is issued to communicate receipt or approval of an H-2B petition.

 I-94

-The I-94 is an electronic record of arrival/depature created by Customs and Border Protection at air and sea ports of entry.
+The I-94 is an electronic record of an individual’s USA arrivals and departures created by Customs and Border Protection, that serves as proof of legal entry and status.
 To obtain a copy of your most recent I-94, visit https://i94.cbp.dhs.gov/

 Social Security

-If you are a returning worker to the USA who has already applied for and received a Social Security Number, you will not apply again.
-Please provide your I94 number and the H2B visa insude of your passport at the time of application for a Social Security Number.
+Workers returning to the USA who have already applied for and received a Social Security Number will not need to apply again.
+Workers will provide their I-94 number and the H-2B visa inside of their passport at the time of application for a Social Security Number.

 Requirements for application, location and hours of operation for Social Security offices, and all other Social Security questions can be addressed by visiting, www.ssa.gov